ckeditor/ckeditor4-docs/guides/dev/a11y/README.md

 This does not mean, however, that CKEditor has any issues with other modern, standards-compliant browsers (including latest Internet Explorer versions) and alternative screen reader solutions like VoiceOver, NonVisual Desktop Access (NVDA) or ChromeVox.
 On the contrary: we assume that since we test in the most standards-compliant solution, other standards-compliant environments should also work correctly.

-In any case, if you encounter any accessibility-related issue while using CKEditor, please let us know by [creating a ticket](#!/guide/dev_issues_tracker) on our [Issues Tracker](http://dev.ckeditor.com/), setting the **Component** field to **Accessibility**.
+In any case, if you encounter any accessibility-related issue while using CKEditor, please let us know by [creating an issue](#!/guide/dev_issues_tracker) on our [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues).
 We treat all accessibility issues with utmost attention and will be happy to solve them and further improve CKEditor compliance.

 ## Assisting Users with Special Needs